Jasmine-liang/Android-basis/README.md

 ## Affirmations App
 It lists ten affirmations that you love and displays a scrollable list of texts and images.
 ## Word App
+Search for a word by its first letter and switch to [Dictionary.com](https://www.dictionary.com/) to look up the meaning of the word.